 - Interference in the economy.

-- Interference or influence on relations or treaties with other countries.
+- Influence on relations or treaties with other countries.

 Sometimes companies hire hackers to steal confidential information from competitor firms.
 In such cases, they are tasked with finding leaky or vulnerable databases or launching attacks on the target organization’s servers or Web sites.
 They can attack in several ways, including brute force, cross-site scripting, injecton of the malicious database requests, and DDoS attacks.
 Target data can be almost anything.
 Most often, however, it is trade secrets, key customers, suppliers, vendors, pricing information, insider information about future financial planning, technical schemes, or confidential product information.
 In addition, some companies hire hackers to slow down or disrupt a competitor’s Web site by deploying DDoS attacks.
 This attack severely overloads an organization’s Web servers, making them inaccessible to customers.
 They may also leak sensitive customer data to tarnish a competitor’s reputation.